DragonSenses/Curiosity/Rust/ch-9/ch09-02-recoverable-errors-with-result.md

 #### Example Output

 We use `expect` in the same way as `unwrap`: to return the file handle or call the `panic!` macro.
 The error message used by `expect` in its call to `panic!` will be the parameter that we pass to `expect`, rather than the default `panic!` message that `unwrap` uses.
-Here’s what it looks like:
+Here's what it looks like:

 ```sh
 thread 'main' panicked at src/main.rs:5:10: